-We recognize that efforts to reduce violence associated with conflict minerals are ongoing and require continually adapting to changing situations.
-We are committed to improving our compliance processes as well as actively engaging upstream directly in-region.
+We recognize that efforts to reduce violence associated with conflict minerals are ongoing and are required to continually adapt to changing situations.
+We are committed to reviewing our compliance processes as well as actively engaging upstream directly in-region for opportunities to improve our processes.

-We include more detail on our policies and our results in our Responsible Supply Chain report, including work in other minerals and materials, such as cobalt. https://sustainability.google/reports/.
+We include more detail on our policies and our results in our Supplier Responsibility Report, including work in other minerals and materials, such as cobalt.

-We will continue to improve our compliance processes including, but not limited to, taking the following steps for the 2020 reporting year:
+We will continue to review our compliance processes including, but not limited to, taking the following steps for the 2022 reporting year: